 Known for its exceptional beauty, intricate carvings, and fine workmanship, Banteay Srei is a gem among hundreds of temples that dot the Cambodian landscape.
-Located 16 miles northeast of Siem Reap, it is relatively a smaller temple complex containing multiple single-story structures.
+It is a smaller temple complex containing multiple single-story structures.
 Unlike many other temples in Cambodia, it is not built like a temple-mountain.

-Dedicated to Shiva, the Banteay Srei Temple has some of the stunningly beautiful bas-reliefs that depict gods, demigods, and scenarios based on the episodes from the Hindu epics Mahabharata and Ramayana.
-The bas-reliefs, most of which adorn the pediments, are deeply cut and finely carved.
-Even after 1000 years, most of the sculptures and bas-reliefs have retained their original sharpness.
+The Banteay Srei Temple has some stunningly beautiful bas-reliefs that depict gods, demigods, and scenes based on the episodes narrated in the Hindu epics Mahabharata and Ramayana.
+The bas-reliefs are deeply cut and finely carved.
+Even after 1000 years, the carvings have retained their original sharpness.

-Unlike some other Cambodian temples, Banteay Srei was built predominantly using red sandstone.
+Unlike most of the other Cambodian temples, Banteay Srei was built predominantly using red sandstone.
 Because of the color and texture of the sandstone, its carvings appear pleasant and colorful.

-Banteay Srei is unique in that it is commissioned not by a king (like many other famous temples in the region), but by the courtiers of a king.
-The temple was built by Yagnavaraha and Vishnukumara who were courtiers of King Rajendravarman who granted them the land to build the temple.
+Banteay Srei is unique in that it is commissioned not by a king (like many other famous temples in the region) but by the courtiers of a king.
+Yagnavaraha and Vishnukumara were the courtiers who built this temple on the land granted to them by King Rajendravarman.
 According to an inscription, Yagnavaraha is the grandson of King Harshavarman and the teacher of the future king Jayavarman V. He was known to be a great scholar, philosopher, and philanthropist who fought for justice.

 The building of this temple started in 967 CE.
 The name Banteay Srei is recent, which in Khmer means Citadel of Women or Citadel of Beauty.
 The name could be referring to the beautiful carvings of women (apsaras and devatas) on the bas-reliefs.

-As mentioned earlier, the Banteay Srei Temple was surrounded by a town.
-The entrance to the temple is through the town gopura (gate) located on the east side.
-The town gate opens into a long causeway that leads to the main entrance of the temple.
+As mentioned, the Banteay Srei Temple was surrounded by a town.
+The entrance to the temple is through the town gopura (gate), located on the east side.
+The town gate opens into a long causeway, which leads to the main entrance to the temple.

 The Banteay Srei Temple complex has three rectangular concentric enclosures built on the east-west axis.
-The innermost enclosure contains the main temple structures.
+The main temple structures are in the innermost enclosure.
 The innermost and the middle enclosures are close to each other and are surrounded by brick walls.
-The outer and middle enclosure are separated by a moat.
+Separating the outer and middle enclosures is a moat.

-The entrance to the temple complex is on the east side through a gopura that has a doorway and a beautiful pediment on the top.
-The door opens into the causeway that leads to the east entrance of the outer enclosure.
+The entrance to the temple complex is on the east side and is through a gopura built with an ornate door an exquisitely carved pediment above it.
+The door opens into the causeway, which leads to the eastern entrance to the outer enclosure.

 According to an inscription, this gate used to be the entrance to Isvarapura.
-It is likely that a wooden wall existed surrounding Isvarapura.
+It is believed that a wooden wall existed surrounding Isvarapura.

 The causeway that leads to the outer enclosure is about 67 meters long.
 There are 32 boundary marking stones lined along the path.

-Missing at the entrance of the outer enclosure is the gopura that existed in the original structure.
-The east-facing pediment of this gopura is on the ground where the gopura originally stood, and the west-facing pediment is on display at a museum in France.
+The image on the left shows this structure.
+It is the east-facing pediment of this gopura, and the west-facing pediment is on display at a museum in France.